peteroupc/html3dutil/doc/H3DU.Hypotrochoid.md

 * `innerRadius` (Type: Number)<br>
     Radius of the rolling circle.
 A hypocycloid results when outerRadius=innerRadius.
 * `distFromInnerCenter` (Type: Number)<br>
-    Distance from the center of the rolling circle to the drawing pen..
+    Distance from the center of the rolling circle to the drawing pen.
 A prolate hypotrochoid results when distFromInnerCenter is greater than innerRadius.
+* `phaseInDegrees` (Type: Number) (optional)<br>
+    Starting angle of the inner circle from the positive X axis, in degrees.
+Default is 0.

 ### Methods